katerinanavab/javadocs/docs/unit07/notes702.md

 <div class="task" markdown="block">

 Try the code below to see how the list **changes** as each object is added to the end.
-Notice that we added the same string to the list more than once.
-Lists can hold duplicate objects!

 ```java
 ArrayList<String> nameList = new ArrayList<String>();